-If you want to help improve the way a corporation, nonprofit or other entity functions, you might want to consider training in organizational psychology.
-While this field does have its basis in psychology and will have you doing analysis, research and statistics, you'll also learn a lot about leadership, performance management and motivation.
-As an organizational psychologist, you can be one of those people in the workplace who helps to improve the qualify of life for employees, volunteers and staff members, whether that means listening to concerns or helping find solutions to problems.
+If you want to help improve the way a corporation, nonprofit or other entity functions, you might want to consider an education in organizational psychology.
+While this field does have its basis in psychology and thus has a focus on analysis, research and statistics, you should also learn a lot about leadership, performance management and motivation.
+As an organizational psychologist, you can help to improve the qualify of life for employees, volunteers and staff members in the workplace, whether that means listening to concerns, solving problems or improving workplace processes and policies.

 While many colleges and universities offer on-campus instruction for this field of study, online programs in organizational psychology are a rarity to come by.
 To make your search for the perfect school easier, we've collected this list of 10 featured schools that offer an online degree program in organizational psychology.

 This list was created using data from the National Center for Education Statistics' Integrated Postsecondary Education Data System (IPEDS).

 Visit our methodologies page to learn more about how we use official data to evaluate schools.

 Keep reading to learn more about these featured schools, what they offer, and why they might be a good fit.